-Last season point guard was the deepest of all of the positions entering free agency.
+Last season’s point guard pool was the deepest of all of the positions entering free agency.
 This year?
 Not so much.
 There are quality backups throughout, but there are only a few starters, and even fewer game-changing lead guards available whenever free agency does begin.
 Outside of the first few players on this list, most of the potential free-agent point guards will be looking at getting part of the mid-level exception or minimum contracts.

 2. Goran Dragic